 7. Build a support system to hold on to your stable gains.
 In AA, you get a sponsor to support you in your alcohol sobriety.
 On sports teams, you have a coach.
 In life, you may need a mentor or a group of advisers to help you stay on track.
 Part of being truly stable is recognizing that you aren’t going through life all alone.
 We all need help to gain stability where we are not as strong.
 I need someone to remind me to eat when I’m busy.
 You may need someone to call if you are procrastinating.
 I have a friend who has a clutter-buster organizer on call when he is feeling like his papers are getting out of control.
 We all need stability and that requires help from time to time.
 You can’t always count on your friends, family or loved ones— sometimes you need objective, professional help.

-I will not lie to you- none of these steps are simple.
-Each and every one of them is immensely rewarding, and that is the truth.
+I will not lie to you- in my experience, none of these steps are simple.
+I have found each and every one of them to be immensely rewarding.
 When you really master the bottom of the pyramid above (your health & home & wellness), you have so much more reach to your personal greatness in a solid, excellent way.
-Day by day, step by step, you can definitely reach the top if you really want it. xoxo Dana
+Day by day, step by step, you can definitely reach the top of that self-actualized pyramid if you really want it. xoxo Dana